 On land, Sierra de San Francisco is a UNESCO World Heritage Site with hundreds of vivid ancient cave paintings in red, black, and white depicting bighorn sheep, pumas, and deer.

-Food lovers will enjoy the variety of fresh sea food in Baja.
+Food lovers will enjoy the variety of fresh sea food in the Baja Peninsula.
 Chocolate clams are so named for their brown shells, while octopus tostadas and scallop and yellowtail mango ceviche is found on the menu in the restaurants.
 Dig into a Baja taco with battered, fried fish, crunchy cabbage, and crema sauce.
 Sip on wine during a visit to Valle de Guadalupe.
 Mexico is home to the oldest wine making traditions in North America dating back to 1707.

 The Baja Peninsula is geographically and culturally a world away from the rest of Mexico and holds an air of intrigue and raw natural wonders.
 Contact Ker & Downey to begin your Baja Peninsula, Mexico travel adventure.